firsttris/plugin.video.sendtokodi/README.md

 [![build-publish-addon](https://github.com/firsttris/plugin.video.sendtokodi/actions/workflows/build-publish.yml/badge.svg)](https://github.com/firsttris/plugin.video.sendtokodi/actions/workflows/build-publish.yml)

-This [kodi](https://github.com/xbmc/xbmc) plugin receives URLs and resolves almost all of them with [yt-dlp](https://github.com/yt-dlp/yt-dlp) creating a playable video stream for kodi.
+This [kodi](https://github.com/xbmc/xbmc) addon receives URLs and resolves almost all of them with [yt-dlp](https://github.com/yt-dlp/yt-dlp) creating a playable video stream for kodi.
 The URLs can be send with one of the supported apps listed below.
-The plugin itself is not in the offical kodi addon repo, to install it with automatic updates you need to add our repo first.
-Download the repo file for your kodi version and [install it from zip](https://kodi.wiki/view/Add-on_manager).
-Afterwards the repositoy should be listed and can be selected to install the actual plugin itself.
+The plugin is currently not in the offical kodi addon repo, to install it with automatic updates you need to add our repo first.
+Download the repo file for your kodi version and [install the repo from zip](https://kodi.wiki/view/Add-on_manager).
+Afterwards the addon `sendtokodi` can be found under the [install from repository](https://kodi.wiki/view/Add-on_manager) section.

 [Download repo for kodi 18](https://github.com/firsttris/repository.sendtokodi/raw/master/repository.sendtokodi/repository.sendtokodi-0.0.1.zip)